dooco/pp4/README.md

 #### Final deployment

 - In settings,
 - Set DEBUG to False.
 - Set X_FRAME_OPTIONS = 'SAMEORIGIN'
 - Update Heroku configuration settings.
 Remove COLLECTSTATIC.

 If this is not done, on error, traceback error messages will be shown to the user (revealing credentials and other secure information).
+## Credits and Acknowledgements
+- A major thanks to my mentor, Ronan McClelland, was as always there to guide me through the project and provide encouragement.
+- Thanks to all Code Institute's mentors that assisted in coding.
+- Django documentation on all aspects of django settings.
+- W3Schools with coding issues.
+- Stack overflow with all sorts of answers.
+- Code instiute's walk throughs for project setup and github template.
+- Bootstrap documentation for layout.
+- Photos from iStock and Pexels